zhaoan12/test1/deliverables/D1/planning.md

 **Collaboration: (Share your responses to Q8 & Q9 from A1)**
  * How are people held accountable for attending meetings, completing action items?
 Is there a moderator or process?
  * How will you address the issue if one person doesn't contribute or is not responsive?

+**We have a Discord group for the 7 of us to talk and plan smaller details daily, and we meet weekly on Saturdays at 5PM.
+We also have access to the official Simulence Discord so we can talk with Sam and other people who have worked on Simulence in the past.
+For more formal communications, the team coordinator will contact Sam by email.

+Furthermore, the team coordinator (Nealon) will keep track of absences and contributions during the meeting, and if it is clear that members are slacking, he will report this to the group’s TA.
+The other’s are also to do this if the team coordinator is slacking.

+Sam has said to put our schoolwork first – so we aren’t expected to put Simulence over getting decent grades, but we must be fair and should alert him if we have an especially busy week, for example.**